IntelligentSensingAndRehabilitation/ServerMonitor/README.md

 - Username: `admin`
 - Password: `admin`

-The dashboard "Server Monitor - Simplified" should be automatically loaded.
+The dashboard "Server Monitor - Dynamic" should be automatically loaded and will show all your filesystems!

 Note: If you changed `GRAFANA_PORT` to something other than 3000 (e.g., 4000), you'll access Grafana at that port on the host, but the container internally still runs on port 3000.

+### 7. Select Which Drives to Monitor (Optional)

+In the Grafana dashboard, use the "mountpoint" dropdown at the top to select which filesystems you want to see in the storage gauges.
+By default, all non-tmpfs filesystems are shown.

-## Dashboard Layout
+## Dashboard Features

+### Dynamic Drive Detection
+The dashboard automatically detects and displays **all available filesystems** from Prometheus.
+No need to regenerate the dashboard when adding or removing drives!

+### Interactive Controls
+Use the **mountpoint dropdown** at the top of the dashboard to select which filesystems to monitor.
+Changes apply instantly without reloading.

+### Layout
 - **Row 1**: CPU Usage and Memory Usage (side by side)
-- **Row 2**: Storage gauges showing usage percentage for each monitored drive
+- **Row 2**: Storage gauges - one per selected filesystem, showing usage percentage
 - **Row 3**: Network Traffic and Disk I/O (side by side)
-- **Row 4**: Storage Details table with size, usage, and availability
+- **Row 4**: Storage Details table with size, usage, and availability for all selected filesystems

 ## Updating Configuration

-### Modifying Monitored Drives
+### Adding/Removing Monitored Drives

-To add or remove monitored drives:

-1. Edit `config/monitored_drives.json`
-2. Run `python3 simplify_dashboard.py`
-3. Restart Grafana: `docker compose restart grafana`
+**Everything is automatic!** Both dashboard and alerts discover drives dynamically.

+- **Dashboard**: Use the dropdown to select which filesystems to display
+- **Alerts**: Automatically monitor all physical drives (no configuration needed)

 ### Modifying Alert Settings

 To change alert thresholds or notification intervals:

 1. Edit `config/alerts_config.json`
-2. Run `python3 simplify_dashboard.py`
+2. Run `python3 generate_alerts.py`
 3. Restart Grafana: `docker compose restart grafana`

 ## Monitoring Metrics